Plant DetailShow Menu

 Description

-There are about 200 species of anemones that are native to Asia, North America and Europe.
-They grow from a tuber and depending on the type, will bloom in either spring, summer or fall.
+Depending on the species blooming will occur in either spring, summer or fall.
 The cup-shaped flowers come in various colors of red, pink, blue, yellow, purple and white.
 They are generally showy and leaves vary as to species.

 See this plant in the following landscape: